icukovic/gingerbill.org-source/content/article/2019-02-01-memory-allocation-strategies-001.md

 # The Compiler's Knowledge of the Program

 In languages with automatic memory management, many people assume that the compiler knows a lot about the usage and lifetimes of your program. __This is false__.
 You know much more about your program than the compiler could ever know.
-In the case of languages with ownership semantics (e.g. Rust, C++11), the language may aid you in certain cases, but it struggles to know (if it is at all possible) to know when it should pre-allocate or free in bulk.
+In the case of languages with ownership semantics (e.g. Rust, C++11), the language may aid you in certain cases, but it struggles to know (if it is at all possible) when it should pre-allocate or free in bulk.
 This is compiler ignorance can lead to a lot of performance issues.

-My person issue with regards to ownership semantics is that it naturally focuses on the ownership of single objects rather than in systems[^ownership-systems].
-Such languages also have the tendency to couple the concept of ownership with the concept of lifetime, which are not necessarily the linked.
+My personal issue with regards to ownership semantics is that it naturally focuses on the ownership of single objects rather than in systems[^ownership-systems].
+Such languages also have the tendency to couple the concept of ownership with the concept of lifetime, which are not necessarily linked.

 [^ownership-systems]: I know in languages such as Rust, you can describe the lifetime of an object to be linked to a system however, with the memory allocation strategies I will be discussing later, the Rust code that would be required pretty much acts as if you will bypass the ownership semantics entirely and have a liberal use of `unsafe`.